Law enforcement, students speak at Safe School Summit

 “My key safety issue is kids being able to leave the school and coming back and being able to prop the doors open,” Pumnea said.

-The students all agreed that the student body would be “upset” and “mad.”
+The students all agreed the student body would be “upset” and “mad.”

 “We’re not really at school to have fun, we’re there to learn,” Pumnea said, eliciting a chuckle from the audience.